 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the symptoms and the tests that may need to be done (see Symptoms of Digestive Disorders: Some Causes and Features of Gas-Related Complaints).
+What they find during the history and physical examination often suggests a cause of the symptoms and the tests that may need to be done (see Some Causes and Features of Gas-Related Complaints).

 For excessive belching, the history is focused on finding the cause of air swallowing, especially dietary causes.
 For excessive flatus, doctors seek dietary causes and also symptoms of malabsorption (such as diarrhea and/or fatty, foul-smelling stool).